EMDR vs. CBT for PTSD

 Study Summary

-This study compares two well-known therapies, Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Behavioral Therapy (CBT), to see which is more effective in reducing symptoms of post-traumatic stress disorder (PTSD) in people affected by the 2023 Kahramanmaraş earthquakes in Turkey.
-A total of 108 participants diagnosed with PTSD will be randomly assigned to one of three groups: EMDR therapy, CBT therapy, or a control group.
-Each participant will attend weekly, one-on-one, 50-minute online therapy sessions over 24 weeks.
-PTSD symptoms will be assessed at four time points: before therapy begins, mid-therapy, after therapy ends, and six months after therapy completion.
-The goal is to understand which therapy provides better outcomes for reducing PTSD symptoms in earthquake survivors.
+This study compares two evidence-based therapies, Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Behavioral Therapy (CBT), in reducing symptoms of post-traumatic stress disorder (PTSD) among adults affected by the 2023 Kahramanmaraş earthquakes in Türkiye.
+A total of 89 participants diagnosed with PTSD were randomly assigned to one of three groups: EMDR therapy, CBT therapy, or a no-treatment control group.
+Each participant in the treatment groups received 12 weekly, one-on-one, 50-minute therapy sessions delivered remotely via a secure online platform.
+PTSD and related symptoms (depression, anxiety, and emotion dysregulation) were assessed at three time points: before therapy (T1), after the 6th session (T2), and after the 12th session (T3).
+This study aims to evaluate which therapy yields stronger improvements in PTSD and related psychological outcomes when delivered remotely in a disaster-affected population.

 Eligibility Criteria